superDross/ticket.vim/README.md

 # ticket.vim

-Create vim session for a specific dev ticket.
+Creates and manges branch specific session files.

 ## Usage

-To create a ticket session `:SaveTicket`.
+To create a branch session `:SaveTicket`

-To open it `:OpenTicket`.
+To open it `:OpenTicket`

-To save ticket notes `:SaveNote`.
+To save branch notes `:SaveNote`

-To open it `:OpenNote`.
+To open it `:OpenNote`

 ## Caveats